After-Shock/Cloudbox-wiki/Customizing-Plex-Libraries.md

 ## 1. Create folders in Google Drive

 Lets say you wanted to have a separate library for 3D, 4K, Hollwyood, and Foreign films.
 You would first have to create these folders in Google Drive.
-Since all media is located in the `Media/Movies` folder, you would need to create separate folders for all of these (e.g. `Media/Movies/3D`, `Media/Movies/4k`, `Media/Movies/Hollywood`, `Media/Movies/Kids`, and `Media/Movies/Foreign`). `Media/Movies` folder will contain nothing but these folders.
+Since all media is located in the `Media/Movies` folder, you would need to create separate folders for all of these. `Media/Movies` folder will contain nothing but these folders.

+In our example, we will crete the following folders: `Media/Movies/3D`, `Media/Movies/4k`, `Media/Movies/Hollywood`, `Media/Movies/Kids`, and `Media/Movies/Foreign`.

 ## 2. Adding Libraries to Plex